-Depending on the marital status of your parent(s), one or two tabs to enter financial information will appear.
-Each tab represents the full household of your parent(s).
-For each household, enter income and other dollar amounts, rounding to the nearest whole dollar.
-Enter income for all parents in the household, including a parent’s spouse (if applicable), even if they file taxes separately.
+Depending on the marital status of your parent(s), one or two tabs will appear for entering their financial information; each tab represents a full parental household.
+Rounding to the nearest whole dollar, enter income and other dollar amounts for all parents in the household, including stepparents (if applicable) — even if they file taxes separately.
 The following components make up the Parents’ Financial Information page.

 Family Size

-To enter your parents’ family size, enter “1” for your parent, “1” for your other parent or parent’s spouse (if applicable), and “1” for each dependent listed on your parents’ 2023 IRS 1040 tax form.
+To calculate your parents’ family size, count 1 for your parent.
+Add 1 for your other parent or stepparent (if applicable).
+Then, add 1 for each dependent listed on your parents’ 2025 IRS 1040 tax form.
+(See page 12 for more information about who counts as a parent.)

 Taxable Income

-Have your parent(s) filed their federal tax return(s) for 2023?
+Question in application: Have your parent(s) filed their federal tax return(s) for 2025?

-Note: If your parents are married or separated and did not or will not file a joint tax return, you are still required to enter the sum of their individual incomes in the fields where income is required.
+Note: If your parents are married or separated and did not (or will not) file a joint tax return, you must enter the sum of their individual incomes where income information is required.
 You are also required to provide the IRS 1040 tax form for both parents if they are married but filed tax returns separately.
-Be sure all appropriate parties sign and date their IRS 1040 tax forms before submitting them.
+Be sure all appropriate parties include their handwritten signature, DocuSign/Adobe signature, or PIN (personal identification number) on their IRS 1040 forms before submitting.

-Employers typically provide either a W-2 or 1099 form to full- and part-time employees and/or contractors around Feb.
-1 of each year.
-These forms summarize all wages, tips, and other earnings.
-Ask your parents to contact their employer if they are unsure if they have received, or will receive, such a form.
+Employers typically provide either a W-2 or 1099 form by Feb.
+1 each year.
+These forms summarize wages, tips, and other earnings.
+If you’re unsure which form you will receive, contact your employer.

-If you have selected “Not Yet” or “Will Not be Filing” as your parents’ tax filing status, input the total income they earned from work as shown on their W-2 or 1099 forms.
+If your parents selected “Not Yet” or “Will Not Be Filing,” enter the total income from all W-2 and 1099 forms.

 Housing and Food Assistance

-Some people receive housing assistance and live with relatives or are provided housing by a relative or friend.
-If any of these scenarios applies to your parents, select “Yes” for this question.
-If your parents did not receive assistance from a relative or friend, or their housing assistance was provided through a federal, state, or local welfare program, select “No.”
+Some parents may receive housing or food assistance and live with relatives or are provided housing by a relative or friend; select “Yes” if this applies.
+Select “No” if the assistance was part of financial aid or provided through a federal, state, or local welfare program.

 Income Earned While Living in Another Country

-If your parents lived and worked outside of the United States in 2023 and received income that is not reflected on their IRS W-2 or 1099 forms, select “Yes” and enter the amount of money your parents earned.
-Convert this income to U.S. dollars.
+If your parents lived and worked outside of the United States in 2025 and received income not reflected on their IRS W-2 or 1099 forms, select “Yes” and enter the amount earned in U.S. dollars.
+A Foreign Income Letter, signed by the parent(s), must be submitted, which documents the income earned abroad.
+The letter must include either a handwritten signature or a digital signature with an audit trail, such as DocuSign or Adobe.
+Typed signatures are not accepted.

 Social Security Benefits

-Enter the full amount of benefits your parents received from the Social Security Administration in 2023.
-In addition to retirement benefits, be sure to include survivor benefits, disability benefits, or other, less common, benefits they received.
-Enter “0” if your parents did not receive any benefits from the Social Security Administration.
+Enter the full amount of benefits your parent(s) received from the Social Security Administration in 2025.
+Include retirement benefits, survivor benefits, disability benefits, and other benefits.
+Enter “0” if no benefits were received.

 Federal, State, and Local Welfare Programs

-Enter the total value of food stamps (SNAP), housing vouchers, Aid to Families with Dependent Children (AFDC), Temporary Assistance for Needy Families (TANF), or other welfare program benefits your parents received last year.
+Enter the total value of food stamps (Supplemental Nutrition Assistance Program or “SNAP”), housing vouchers, Aid to Families with Dependent Children (AFDC) assistance, Temporary Assistance for Needy Families (TANF) assistance, or other welfare program benefits your parent(s) received in 2025.

 Financial Gifts